 Free Digital Download

-The digital version of this book will be free to download from Amazon for ten days – starting in April 2020.
-These download days are all Wednesdays.
-The dates are as follows:
+The digital version of this book will be free to download from Amazon on the following dates in 2021:

 During the download days, you should see that the price on Amazon for the kindle version of the book has been set to £0.00.
-This means that you can buy the book for free.
+This enables readers to download the book without cost.
 See the screen shot below: